VerteNet -- A Multi-Context Hybrid CNN Transformer for Accurate Vertebral Landmark Localization in Lateral Spine DXA Images: Introduction

 To accurately categorize or localize components within an image that have a complicated background, low contrast, low signal-to-noise ratio, and artifacts, it is essential to consider both the overall context and the local fine-grained information.
 For example, without the information of curvature, location, and shape of the spine, vertebral boundaries can be miscategorized as an artifact, or an artifact can be misclassified as AAC.
 Similarly, without fine-grained textural information, it is difficult to accurately localize the corners of the vertebrae or properly quantify the small amounts of AAC.
 This can be understood in terms of frequencies embedded in medical images.
 Low Frequencies (LF) are associated with information such as the shape and curvature of the spine, and High Frequencies (HF) are associated with fine-grained textural information.
 Both categories of frequency play an important role in informing the decision-making process in image analysis.
-To the best of our knowledge, the joint utilization of Low Frequency (LF) and High Frequency (HF) components has not been comprehensively investigated for lateral view DXA image analysis, particularly in the context of Vertebral Landmarks Localization (VLL).
-Recent work~\cite{zilyas_miccai2024} introduced the Dual Resolution Self-Attention (DRSA) mechanism for precise abdominal aortic calcification (AAC) quantification.
+To the best of our knowledge, the joint utilization of LF and HF components has not been comprehensively investigated for lateral view DXA image analysis, particularly in the context of VLL.
+Building upon this frequency-based perspective, recent work~\cite{zilyas_miccai2024} introduced the Dual Resolution Self-Attention (DRSA) mechanism for precise AAC quantification.
 However, directly applying DRSA to VLL tasks fails to effectively capture critical cross-domain contextual information during the feature fusion process at the decoder stage.
-Motivated by the DRSA framework, we introduce a novel Multi-Context Feature Fusion Block (MCFB) tailored for VLL.
-This module incorporates dual resolution attention in both self- and cross-attention configurations at the decoder level, thereby enhancing the extraction of spatially rich multi-context features.
-Subsequently, Channel-wise Self-Attention (CSA)~\cite{restormer, csa2} is employed to model inter-channel dependencies.
-By operating across multiple hierarchical feature levels, MCFB synergistically integrates LF and HF representations, enabling a more holistic interpretation of the input image.
-This results in substantial improvements in landmark localization accuracy for DXA LSI scans.

-We conduct training and evaluation of VerteNet on a dataset of 620 DXA LSIs obtained from three distinct devices: the iDXA GE machine (100 Single Energy (SE) and 100 Dual Energy (DE)), the Hologic 4500A machine (100 SE), and the Hologic Horizon machine (320 SE).
-We also compare its performance with GuideNet~\cite{zaid}, HRNet~\cite{hrnet}, and the recently proposed NFDP model~\cite{zixun}.
-Our proposed model VerteNet significantly outperforms the three models mentioned above.